Bioinformatics: Overview, Genomics, Proteomics, Data Analysis

 1. What is Bioinformatics?

-2. History Of Bioinformatics
+2. History of Bioinformatics

-3. Application Of Bioinformatics
+3. Applications of Bioinformatics

-4. Uses Of Bioinformatics
+4. Uses of Bioinformatics

 What is Bioinformatics?